-Your role as an Assessor is to assess a selection of proposals submitted for funding from the Fund's 2019 investment round and attend the Panel meeting.
+Your role as an Assessor is to assess a selection of proposals submitted for funding from the Unlocking Curious Minds contestable fund.
 Your key responsibilities include:

 - > Participating in an Assessor briefing. - > Declaring any conflicts of interest and adhering to MBIE's confidentiality and privacy policies. - > Reading and assessing assigned proposals, allocating assessment scores that reflect your assessments (using a 7-point scoring system against the assessment criteria) and then recording your scores and supporting comments in MBIE's Investment Management System (IMS) a secure online portal. - > Attending an Assessment Panel meeting, where the preliminary scores and comments are reviewed, proposals are scored and ranked, and advice on the assessment results is recorded by MBIE.
-Note that the Assessment Panel does not have authority to make funding decisions.
+Note that the Assessment Panel does not have delegated authority to make funding decisions.